AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request logic functions.md

 |Item|Description|
 |----|-----------|
 |Syntax|req\_uri\_basename\(\[pattern\]\)|
-|Parameters|pattern: compared with the match conditions.
+|Parameter|pattern: compared with the match conditions.
 The following match types are supported:-   Brute-force algorithm: compares the values based on a brute-force algorithm.
 This is the default match type.
 -   Regular expression: compares the values based on a regular expression. |
-|Examples|```
+|Example|```
 # req_uri_basename
 basename = req_uri_basename()
 say(concat('req_uri_basename: ', basename, ' ', len(basename)))